shellygr/ECFStaticChecker/README.md

     Result for MiracleTeleToken-unDelegate(uint8,bytes32,bytes32): X
     Result for MiracleTeleToken-delegate(uint8,bytes32,bytes32): X
 ```
-Where it becomes clear the two suspected non-ECF functions are `unDelegate` and `delegate`.
-(These methods would be vulnerable if precompiled contracts allowed reentrancy, which is not the case).
+Here it becomes clear that the two suspected non-ECF functions are `unDelegate` and `delegate`.
+(These methods would be vulnerable if precompiled contracts allowed reentrancy, which is not the case.)

 ### Running the comparative benchmarks
 Simple installation instructions using docker are provided below.